brharper-clgx/Daemon/backstory.md

 Daemon remembers Elaine as strong willed, independent, and capable beyond her years.

-**Apearance:** Elaine had jet black hair and porcelain skin.
+**Appearance:** Elaine had jet black hair and porcelain skin.
 She had large green eyes that felt as though they could pierce through any pretension or deception.

 ### **Daemon's Mother**